 Does your partner love to receive a gift now and then?
 It is because they find this gesture very affectionate.
 They do not focus on the monetary value of the gift and love that you have put in a wonderful effort to make them feel special.
 They treasure the thoughtfulness that the gift(s) represent(s).
 However small the gift may be, the impact is huge.
 Also, not receiving gifts from their partners may make them feel neglected.

 This is the love language for people who value it most when they receive help from their loved ones.
-Sharing their workload or discussing the reason behind their stress can make them feel that their partners love and care for them.
+Sharing their workload or running an errand for them without being asked can make them feel loved and cared for.
 People whose primary love language is acts of service feel touched when their partners make an effort to do something nice for them.

 5. Physical Touch